kamranahmedse/developer-roadmap/content/roadmaps/112-blockchain/content/102-blockchain-oracles/100-hybrid-smart-contracts.md

 # Hybrid Smart Contracts

-A smart contract is a computer program or a transaction protocol that is intended to automatically execute, control or document legally relevant events and actions according to the terms of a contract or an agreement.

 Hybrid smart contracts combine code running on the blockchain (on-chain) with data and computation from outside the blockchain (off-chain) provided by Decentralized Oracle Networks.

 <ResourceGroupTitle>Free Content</ResourceGroupTitle>